Finn-12/Finn-12/README.md

 ## 🌟 About Me
-Hi, I’m Finn — I code like I’m doing hip-hop choreography:
+Hi, I’m Phuong.
+I code like I’m doing hip-hop choreography:
 clean lines, unexpected moves, and occasionally a backflip (a.k.a. debugging at 4 AM).
 Dance + Coffee for Dopamine